-Back when the phone book Yellow Pages were a thing (it still is but I’m not sure why), if you were a business, you ‘needed’ to have a Yellow Page listing.
+Back when we still used phone books, Yellow Pages advertising was a thing (it still is but I’m not sure why).
+If you were a business, you ‘needed’ to have a Yellow Page listing.
 Businesses could even pay for a Bold listing or larger graphic ads to try and stand out from the competition.
 But, at the very least, just being listed there got you exposure.

 Today though, things are different.
 Google has taken over as king, and if you’re not on their first page when someone searches for a business in your industry, you’re almost invisible.